aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 | Shoes	|

 ## Data visualization
+Power BI was used to create interactive visuals that bring the data insights to life.

 ![Screenshot 2024-10-30 002122](https://github.com/user-attachments/assets/d6cb9d39-6ed6-4a0c-83ff-b88796afc615)

 ## Findings
-The findings will be broken down into three parts; Overall, 2023, and 2024
+The findings will be broken down into two parts; Overall insights and a yearly comparison (2023 vs. 2024):

-- Overall
+### Overall insights
 ---
- **1. Regional Sales Distribution:**  In all 9921 orders were placed raking in a total sales of 2 million. the South region contributed the highest revenue and the most quantity sold, while the West had the lowest sales.
+**1. Regional sales:** Over the two-year period, total sales revenue of approximately 2 million was made from 9,921 orders.
+The South region generated the highest sales revenue and volume, indicating a high customer demand for products in that region.
+Meanwhile, the West had the lowest, suggesting an opportunity for targeted marketing to create brand awareness and product appeal there.

-**2. Top-Selling Products:** Shoes generated the most revenue followed by shirt hat emerged as the top-selling product followed by shoes.
+**2. Top-Selling Products:** Shoes generated the most revenue followed by shirts.
+Interestingly,
+hats led in sales volume, indicating a high turnover of a lower-priced item that customers frequently purchase.

-**3. Monthly sales trends:** Peak sales occurred in February, with the most quantity of product sold
+**3. Monthly sales trends:** Peak sales and volume occurred in February probably due to seasonal demands.

-**3. Daily sales trends:** Peak sales occurred on Tuesday, with the most quantity of products on Sunday
+**4. Daily sales trends:** Sales were highest on Tuesdays, with volume peaks on Sundays.

-- 2023
+### A yearly comparison: 2023 vs. 2024
 ---
- **1. Regional Sales Distribution:**  In 2023, 5952 orders were placed, raking in a total sales of 1 million.
-The South region contributed the highest revenue and the most quantity sold, while the West had the lowest sales and sold fewer products.

-**2. Top-Selling Products:** Shirt generated the most revenue followed by hat. shirt emerged as the top-selling product followed by shoes.

-**3. Monthly sales trends:** Peak sales occurred in February, with the most quantity of product sold in July

-**3. Daily sales trends:** Peak sales occurred on Tuesday, with the most quantity of products on Tuesdays

-An equal number of orders were placed for all products in 2023

-- 2024
+Analysing year-over-year trends gives deeper insights into understanding customer patterns:

+- 2023 (January to December)
   ---
+**1. Regional Sales Distribution:**  In 2023, 5952 orders were placed, raking 1 million in sales revenue.
+Again, the South region dominated not only in sales revenue but also in volume, while the West had the lowest revenue and volume.

+**2. Top-Selling Products:** Shirts and hats generated the most revenue followed by hats.
+Shirts emerged as the product with the highest volume followed by shoes.

+**3. Monthly sales trends:** Peak sales revenue occurred in February and July saw the highest sales volume.

+**3. Daily sales trends:** The findings reveal Tuesdays as the busiest sales day of the work week with a high sales revenue and volume.

+- 2024 (January to August)
+  ---
- **1. Regional Sales Distribution:**  In all 3969 orders were placed raking in a total sales of 996,000.
+ **1. Regional Sales Distribution:**  In 2024, 3969 orders were placed with 996,000 in sales revenue.
 The South region contributed the highest revenue and the most quantity sold, while the North had the lowest sales.

-**2. Top-Selling Products:** Hat generated the most revenue followed by shoes. shoes emerged as the top-selling product followed by hats.
+**2. Top-Selling Products:** Interestingly, customer preference seemed to have begun shifting with hats topping revenue generation followed by shoes, which had the most sales volume.

-**3. Monthly sales trends:** Peak sales occurred in February, with the most products sold in the same month.
+**3. Monthly sales trends:** February remained the peak month for sales revenue and volume, solidifying it as a critical period for the store.

-**3. Daily sales trends:** Peak sales occurred on Thursday, with the most quantity of products on Sunday
+**3. Daily sales trends:** Thursdays emerged as the day with high sales revenue, with Sunday leading in volume.

-Overall, more orders were placed for hats and shoes in 2024 compared to the previous year.

 ## Conclusions and Recommendations
+The following conclusion can be drawn from the analysis:
+- February had peak sales revenue across both years.
+- Tuesdays and Thursdays emerged as core sales revenue days, and Sundays as the highest sales volume day.
+- An equal number of orders were placed for all products in 2023.
+- More orders were placed for hats and shoes in 2024 compared to the previous year.

+The recommendations drawn from the analysis are as follows:
+- Inventory for top-selling products such as shoes and hats should be increased especially during peak months.
+- Marketing efforts should be increased in the West region to boost sales.
+-

 ## Limitations
-- The dataset lacks profit details, delivery modes and customer demographics, limiting deeper insights into profit trends .
+- The dataset lacks profit details, delivery choice and customer demographics, limiting deeper insights into profit trends and customer segmentation.

 😊💻
 🔗[insert power bi link here]